DavidKrau/terraform-provider-simplemdm/README.md

 ## Acceptance testing

-Acceptance tests are guarded behind the standard `TF_ACC=1` flag.
-They require a valid `SIMPLEMDM_APIKEY` and a handful of fixture identifiers that point at objects in a SimpleMDM test account.
-Tests that rely on these variables automatically skip when values are missing, so day-to-day development can rely on unit coverage while CI can opt into the full suite.
+Acceptance tests run automatically whenever `SIMPLEMDM_APIKEY` is defined.
+The traditional `TF_ACC=1` flag is still honored for compatibility, but it is no longer required in CI.
+The suite also expects a handful of fixture identifiers that point at objects in a SimpleMDM test account.
+Tests that rely on these variables automatically skip when values are missing, so day-to-day development can rely on unit coverage while CI can opt into the full suite simply by exporting the necessary values.

 ### GitLab CI secrets